 About Climate Visuals

-Welcome to the new, expanded and improved Climate Visuals website and image library - a unique and trusted source of evidence and images for over 350 climate change and environmental groups, journalists, educators and businesses.
+Welcome to the Climate Visuals website and image library - a unique and trusted source of evidence and images for over 350 climate change and environmental groups, journalists, educators and businesses.

-Climate Visuals, a project of Climate Outreach, has generated significant impact in catalysing a new visual language for climate change.
-We’re already moving ahead with three major new projects and partnerships for 2021, alongside the launch of this new and improved image library website.
+Climate Visuals, a project by Climate Outreach, has had significant impact in catalysing a new visual language for climate change.
+We've run major projects on visualising climate change, representing indigenous people in images, and promoting diversity in outdoor photography.
+Climate Visuals images were prominently displayed at COP26 in Glasgow, and are widely used by outlets such as the Guardian.
 We’re now seeking new funding and offering partnership opportunities to take our activities even further.